humanman/wiki-staging/wiki/getting-started/near-token/staking-guide.md

 ## Staking on NEAR

-Validators are pieces of hardware, ran by individuals, groups, or organisations, which serve to secure, maintain, and run the NEAR blockchain.
+Validators are pieces of hardware, ran by individuals, groups, or organizations, which serve to secure, maintain, and run the NEAR blockchain.

 Delegators are those who commit their NEAR to a validator to assist in securing the network and to earn rewards in the process.